Takk...: Takk... (The Tape Variations)

-On 13 November 2025, a month after the release of the 20th anniversary reissue and remaster of Takk..., Sigur Rós released a remix album called Takk...
+On 13 November 2025, a month after the release of the 20th anniversary reissue and remaster of Takk..., Sigur Rós released a rework album called Takk...
 (The Tape Variations), made in collaboration with Toronto-based producer Sidney Satorsky.
 Satorsky had worked with Jónsi previously on the second Jónsi & Alex album Lost & Found.
 Takk...
-(The Tape Variations) was released exclusively through the streaming service Medallion FM, and will be available more widely on 5 December 2025.
+(The Tape Variations) was initially released exclusively through the streaming service Medallion FM and saw a full release on on 5 December 2025.
 Satorsky said of the collaboration:

 Takk... has been one of my favourite albums since it was released 20 years ago.
 When I was invited to collaborate on this album I wanted to explore creating alternate versions of the songs that felt at home somewhere between sleep and awake.